codepath/android_guides/Google-Maps-API-v2-Usage.md

 marker.setDraggable(true);
 ```

+To verify, create a marker and hold down the mouse button for a few seconds before moving it.
+If you also have a  long click listener may also interfere, make sure your cursor is pointing directly at a marker icon.

 ### Show AlertDialog on LongClick

 You can use the following code to bring up an `AlertDialog` for users to type a message on `MapLongClick` event.
 On completion, we can add a marker to the map which when pressed displays the message typed.